Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Introduction

 \subsection{Why fixed-domain asymptotics?}

 In the fixed-domain asymptotics regime, the domain $\Scal$ remains fixed and bounded regardless of the increasing sampling size $n$.
-This implies that as $n$ goes to infinity, the sampling points $\Scal_n$ become increasingly dense in the domain $\Scal$, leading to increasingly stronger dependence between adjacent observations in $X_n$.
-This theory setup matches up with the reality in many spatial applications; for example, the advances in sensor technology make it possible to collected spatial data in larger volume and higher resolution in a given region (\citet{Sunetal18}).
-Besides the fixed-domain asymptotics regime, there are also increasing-domain asymptotics (\citet{MarMar84}) and mixed-domain asymptotics (\citet{Chaetal17}), in which the domain is assumed to increase as $n$ goes to infinity.
-Therefore, the minimum distance between two adjacent sampling points is either not decreasing or decreasing slowly with $n$.
-Compared to fixed-domain asymptotics, the fixed-domain asymptotics regime is more suitable for interpolation of the spatial process; see Section 3.3 of \citet{Stein99a} for a cogent argument.
-Furthermore, \citet{ZhaZim05} has shown that compared to the increasing-domain asymptotics regime, the fixed-domain asymptotics has equally good estimation performance for the microergodic parameter and better estimation performance for the non-microergodic parameters.
+This implies that as $n$ goes to infinity, the sampling points $\Scal_n$ become increasingly dense in the domain $\Scal$, leading to increasingly stronger dependence between adjacent observations in $Y_n$.
+Besides the fixed-domain asymptotics regime, there are also increasing-domain asymptotics (\citet{MarMar84}) and mixed-domain asymptotics (\citet{Chaetal17}), in which the domain is assumed to increase as $n$ goes to infinity and therefore the minimum distance between two adjacent sampling points is either not decreasing or decreasing slowly with $n$.

+Compared to these alternatives, the fixed-domain setup has several advantages.
+First and foremost, a fixed domain matches up with the reality in many spatial applications.
+The advances in remote sensing technology make it possible to collected spatial data in larger volume and higher resolution in a given region (\citet{Sunetal18}).
+The motivating example above of the SST data from NODC has millions of observations with high-resolution on the $0.025^\circ\times 0.025^\circ$ fine grid (about $2\sim 4$km range).
+Second, since the model \eqref{eq:obs.model} has a stationary Mat\'ern covariance function, this stationarity assumption of GP is more likely to hold on a fixed domain rather than an expanding domain.
+Therefore, the fixed-domain asymptotics regime is more suitable for interpolation of spatial processes; see Section 3.3 of \citet{Stein99a} for a cogent argument.
+Third, \citet{ZhaZim05} has shown that the fixed-domain asymptotics has better parameter estimation performance than the increasing-domain asymptotics.